thoroo/quick-fetch/README.md

 - Add example config for showcasing XPaths
 - Add functionality in user other drivers, e.g. IE and Firefox
 - Add combined functionality between `grab` and `fetch`
+- Add logging to file if that is of interest

 ## Installation